LLMs Should Express Uncertainty Explicitly: Verbalized Confidence

-We first study uncertainty at the \emph{outcome level}, where the model produces a scalar estimate of the correctness of its final answer.
-Our goal is not merely to improve calibration metrics, but to understand how such a global uncertainty signal can be learned without degrading the underlying reasoning process.
-Our central hypothesis is that outcome-level uncertainty can be implemented as a \emph{readout} of the reasoning trajectory, rather than a modification of the reasoning policy itself.
-Concretely, given a reasoning trajectory with hidden states \(h_{1:T}\), the model learns a mapping $h_{1:T} \;\mapsto\; c$, where \(c\) approximates the probability that the final answer is correct.
-If this mapping can be improved independently of the token-level generation dynamics, then calibration quality can increase without disrupting reasoning.
+We first study the end-of-reasoning design choice, where the model produces a scalar estimate of the correctness of its final answer.
+Our goal is not merely to improve calibration metrics, but to understand how such a signal can be learned without degrading the underlying reasoning process.
+Our central hypothesis is that the pretrained model already contains a weak confidence-related structure in its hidden trajectory but does not express that structure faithfully at the output level.
+Calibration training should therefore sharpen this existing structure rather than replace the underlying reasoning policy.
+Concretely, given a reasoning trajectory with hidden states \(h_{1:T}\), the model learns to map this trajectory-level evidence to a confidence \(c\) that better approximates the probability that the final answer is correct.

-To test this hypothesis, we train the model with a simple confidence-aware reward: \(r(x,y,p)=p\) if the final answer is correct and \(r(x,y,p)=-p\) otherwise.
-This directly rewards justified confidence and penalizes overconfident errors, while remaining a purely outcome-level signal applied after the full reasoning trajectory is completed.
+To test this hypothesis, we train the model with a simple confidence-aware reward: \(r(x,y,p)=2p-p^2\) if the final answer is correct and \(r(x,y,p)=-p^2\) otherwise.
+This directly rewards justified confidence and penalizes overconfident errors, and is applied only after the full reasoning trajectory is completed.
+The key intuition is that GRPO should suppress confident wrong trajectories and amplify confident correct ones, improving the model's self-assessment without a separate supervised label.
+To make this precise, consider a local reweighting view: under a small GRPO-style update, the post-update policy can be approximated as

-\paragraph{GRPO as trajectory reweighting.} Let $\pi_\theta(z \mid x)$ denote the model distribution over complete reasoning trajectories $z$ for input $x$, and let each trajectory induce both a final answer $g(z)$ and a verbalized confidence $p(z) \in [0,1]$.
-Under a small policy-improvement step, uncertainty-aware reinforcement learning can be idealized as reweighting trajectories according to their reward: \(\pi_{\theta'}(z \mid x)\propto \pi_\theta(z \mid x)\exp(\eta\, r(z;x))\), where \(\eta > 0\) is an effective step size.
-This tilted-distribution view captures the first-order effect of GRPO: higher-reward trajectories gain probability mass, while lower-reward ones are suppressed.
-A generic one-step comparison result is deferred to Appendix~\ref{app:traj_reweight_proofs}; the main text focuses only on the calibration-specific consequences.

-\begin{proposition}[Confidence-aware trajectory compression] Under the tilted update, if two wrong trajectories $z_1,z_2$ satisfy \(p(z_1) > p(z_2)\), then the more overconfident one is suppressed more strongly:

-Symmetrically, among correct trajectories, higher-confidence ones are relatively amplified.
-This is the local path-level mechanism of calibration: GRPO compresses overconfident error trajectories and shifts mass toward better-supported ones. \end{proposition}

-\paragraph{Latent-answer extraction under confidence-aware reweighting.} The key question is why this outcome-only reward can sometimes improve final prediction quality even though it neither supervises intermediate reasoning steps nor introduces new external knowledge.
-Under the tilted-policy view, GRPO cannot create new trajectory support; it can only reallocate probability mass over trajectories that the pretrained model already assigns nonzero probability.
-The next theorem formalizes that answer-level consequence.